Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - Anchored by universities, tech, and a highly diverse, educated population.
 - Urban core drives Democratic dominance; rural outlying areas are more competitive but outweighed.
 - The district is a progressive stronghold and a core anchor of the Democratic coalition in NC.
+- This district is also the second firewall district for NC Democrats.
 ---

 ## Trends in NC-05 (Northwest / Foothills / Mt.
 Airy)